How to buy Australian Ethical Investment (AEF) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Australian Ethical Investment Ltd is an asset management business based in Australia.
-Australian Ethical Investment shares (AEF) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Australian Ethical Investment has a trailing 12-month revenue of around $49.9 million.
+Australian Ethical Investment shares (AEF) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Australian Ethical Investment has a trailing 12-month revenue of around $52.2 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Australian Ethical Investment